mikewren/MeshCore/docs/faq.md

 ### Hardware
 To use MeshCore without using a phone as the client interface, you can run MeshCore on a T-Deck or T-Deck Plus.
 It is a complete off-grid secure communication solution.

-MeshCore is also available on a variety of 868MHz and 915MHz LoRa devices.
+MeshCore is also available on a variety of 868  and 915  LoRa devices.
 For example, RAK4631 devices (19003, 19007, 19026), Heltec V3, Xiao S3 WIO, Xiao C3, Heltec T114, Station G2, Seeed Studio T1000-E. More devices will be supported later.

 ### Firmware
 MeshCore has four firmware types that are not available on other LoRa systems.
 MeshCore has the following:

 #### Companion Radio Firmware
-Companion radios are for connecting to the Android app or web app as a messenger client.
+Companion radios are for connecting to the Android, iOS, iPadOS, Mac and PC apps or a web app as a messenger client.
 There are two different companion radio firmware versions:

 1. **BLE Companion**
-   BLE Companion firmware runs on a supported LoRa device and connects to a smart device running the Android MeshCore client over BLE (iOS MeshCore client will be available soon)
+   BLE Companion firmware runs on a supported LoRa device and connects to a smart device running the MeshCore client app over BLE
    <https://meshcore.co.uk/apps.html>

 2. **USB Serial Companion**